ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   1. Without a publicly addressable intermediate 'server' machine to initiate communication, two peers behind firewalls are never able to communicate with each other.
 Thus, a peer network almost always requires some sort of rendezvous and relay servers to initiate contact between peers behind firewalls (and firewalls tend to be used more frequently than not for end users).

   2. Automatically promoting the few publicly addressable home machines into rendezvous and relay servers is not the best option.
 Average users tend to not want to have their home/work machines to be automatically promoted to rendezvous and relay servers since it consumes their bandwidth and costs them to relay traffic for others who "leech" off their bandwidth.
 This cost factor causes end users to intentionally shutdown protocols that promote end user machines into servers.
-Over time, the number of average users willing to have their machines operate as servers for the benefit of those leeching decreases relative to the number of those whom leech off those servers until the entire system collapses with a too great server/leech ratio.
+Over time, the number of average users willing to have their machines operate as servers for the benefit of those leeching decreases relative to the number of those whom leech off those servers until the entire system collapses with a too great server / leech ratio.
 As an example, Skype's network collapsed for this very reason and they were forced to setup their own super nodes to handle the load.

   3. Some peer-to-peer networks require ports to be opened on a firewall to operate.
 Where possible, peers will register themselves with UPnP to open the ports when the firewall automatically.
 Unfortunately, many firewalls lack the ability to automatically open ports or actively disallow this feature for fear that this opens the network to security holes.
 If opening ports automatically is not possible then users are required to open ports manually.
 Thus only the technically savvy can perform this task and such peer networks tend to be limited to those who are technically savvy.
 This is not a universal solution since it assumes too much technical ability and responsibility of the end user.